michelfernandez/cove/site/content/english/privacy.md

 ### Facebook
 Facebook remarketing service is provided by Facebook Inc.
-You can learn more about interest-based advertising from Facebook by visiting this page: <a href="https://www.facebook.com/help/164968693837950" rel="noopener" target="_blank">www.facebook.com/help/164968693837950</a>
+You can learn more about interest-based advertising from Facebook by visiting this page: <a href="https://www.facebook.com/help/164968693837950" rel="noopener" target="_blank" style="word-break:break-all">www.facebook.com/help/164968693837950</a>

-To opt-out from Facebook's interest-based ads, follow these instructions from Facebook: <a href="https://www.facebook.com/help/568137493302217" rel="noopener" target="_blank">www.facebook.com/help/568137493302217</a>
+To opt-out from Facebook's interest-based ads, follow these instructions from Facebook: <a href="https://www.facebook.com/help/568137493302217" rel="noopener" target="_blank" style="word-break:break-all">www.facebook.com/help/568137493302217</a>

 Facebook adheres to the Self-Regulatory Principles for Online Behavioural Advertising established by the Digital Advertising Alliance.
 You can also opt-out from Facebook and other participating companies through the Digital Advertising Alliance in the USA <a href="http://www.aboutads.info/choices/" rel="noopener" target="_blank">www.aboutads.info/choices/</a>, the Digital Advertising Alliance of Canada in Canada <a href="http://youradchoices.ca/" rel="noopener" target="_blank">youradchoices.ca/</a> or the European Interactive Digital Advertising Alliance in Europe <a href="http://www.youronlinechoices.eu/" rel="noopener" target="_blank">www.youronlinechoices.eu/</a>, or opt-out using your mobile device settings.
 For more information on the privacy practices of Facebook, please visit Facebook's Data Policy: <a href="https://www.facebook.com/privacy/explanation" rel="noopener" target="_blank">www.facebook.com/privacy/explanation</a>

 ### Pinterest
 Pinterest remarketing service is provided by Pinterest Inc.
-You can opt-out from Pinterest's interest-based ads by enabling the "Do Not Track" functionality of your web browser or by following Pinterest instructions: <a href="http://help.pinterest.com/en/articles/personalization-and-data" rel="noopener" target="_blank">help.pinterest.com/en/articles/personalization-and-data</a>
+You can opt-out from Pinterest's interest-based ads by enabling the "Do Not Track" functionality of your web browser or by following Pinterest instructions: <a href="http://help.pinterest.com/en/articles/personalization-and-data" rel="noopener" target="_blank" style="word-break:break-all">help.pinterest.com/en/articles/personalization-and-data</a>
 You can learn more about the privacy practices and policies of Pinterest by visiting their Privacy Policy page: <a href="https://about.pinterest.com/en/privacy-policy" rel="noopener" target="_blank">about.pinterest.com/en/privacy-policy</a>

 ## Payments